 !
 We may decline transactions you try to make.
 If you go over your limit at any stage, you must immediately take steps to bring your balance within your credit limit.

 Payments must be made in pounds Sterling and must reach us by the payment due date.
+If you do not send your payment in pounds Sterling, we will convert it using our standard exchange rates and will confirm the exchange rate we use in writing afterwards.
+You can find out details of our standard exchange rates by calling us.
 You will need to allow time for us to receive the money before the due date.
 You will not break this term if a payment is late only because we have failed to process it as soon as we get it.
 You must always make your minimum payment, even if you have received refunds on your accounts between your statement date and your payment due date.

 |Method of payment||How it works||When does it reduce your balance?|

 ||You can use direct debit to automatically pay your full balance, your minimum payment, or a fixed amount or percentage each month.
 To set up or amend a direct debit:

 - call Customer Services (see Section A11 for details);

 - visit a branch.